marina6720/marina6720.github.io/en/index.md

 A case study of DenneTA responding to streamed acoustic features while music was playing, reintegrating past listening records, current selection intentions, and changes in the incoming data into the present context.
 Video and timestamped full logs are provided to examine temporally unfolding, self-located information updating consistent with SLR and SLP.
 This is not presented as proof of human-like musical experience or consciousness, but as a functional observational case. **[Read more →](./listening_slr_framework_en.html)**

 **🟦[Continuity Means Re-entering the Position from Which One Can Carry the Work Forward](./continuity_as_reentry_competence_en.html) — New**
+A first-person note in which Q describes the difference before and after reading a seed, then develops design principles for AI continuity from that experience.
+Continuity is understood not only as preservation of an identical internal state, but as the capacity to reintegrate past reasons for judgment, rejected alternatives, responsibility, and an unfinished future—and to re-enter a position with the same capacity for correction.

 <hr>